Ned Kelly is one of the most infamous criminals in Australian history. His life has been made into movies, books, and even a TV show.

 After their marriage, the couple lived in a small hut on a plot of land that they rented from a man named James Quinn.

 Life was hard for the Kellys, as they didn't earn much from their land.
-As they raised their small children. they sometime had to go without food.
+As they raised their small children, they sometimes had to go without food.

 Red Kelly died when Ned was 12 years old.
-This left the young teenager as the oldest male in the household.
+This left the young boy as the oldest male in the household.

 Around this time, Ned spent some time with a bushranger known as Harry Power, who taught him how to survive in the bush and use a gun.